g-w1/blog/_drafts/2021-5-18-bf-compile.md

 ---
 layout: post
-title: "Writing A Brainfuck Compiler (part 2)"
+title: "Writing A Brain**** Compiler (part 2)"
 date: 2021-5-20 08:47:21 -0400
 categories: zig low-level compiler
 ---

+# My Question Was Answered
 In the [previous post](https://g-w1.github.io/blog/zig/low-level/2021/03/15/elf-linux.html) I asked a question, and got an answer!
 My question was: "From what i've seen, linux executables are loaded into memory at 0x400000 (if someone knows why this is, please tell me!)"

 Rafael Ávila de Espíndola kindly replied with this answer:

-"The value is arbitrary, and not directly imposed by linux.
+> The value is arbitrary, and not directly imposed by linux.
 In fact, it is the executable that sets it.
 In your asm file you have
 ```
 org 0x400000
 ...